szepeviktor/debian-server-tools/CV.md

 # Viktor Szépe from Hungary would work for a Company

-My main activity is **proactive** maintenance of websites, applications and API-s.
+My main activity is **proactive** maintenance of existing websites, applications and API-s.
 These experiences could mean valuable feedback for your developers.
 Traffic light example :vertical_traffic_light: a developer sees the green light, I see red and amber.